openhwgroup/core-v-mcu-cli-test/README.md

 # core-v-mcu-cli-test
 Repository of Command-Line-Interface test routines for the CORE-V MCU.

-Core-v-mcu-cli-test runs on FreeRTOS and can be used from a terminal emulator or via the Eclipse IDE.
+Core-v-mcu-cli-test is a stand-alone program that runs on the CORE-V MCU under FreeRTOS and is controlled from a terminal.
-At the time of this writing (2022-03-09) `cli-test` runs under Verilator or in emulation on a Digilent Nexys A7-100T evaluation kit.
+At the time of this writing (2022-03-09) "cli-test" runs under Verilator or in emulation on a Digilent Nexys A7-100T evaluation kit.
-Setup instructions for the Nexys A7 and a terminal emulator to run `cli-test` can be found in the [core-v-mcu quick start guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).
+Setup instructions for the Nexys A7 and a terminal emulator to run cli-test can be found in the [core-v-mcu quick start guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).

-It is expected that the majority of `cli-test` users will want to run it from an Integrated Development Environment.
+It is expected that the majority of cli-test users will want to run it from an Integrated Development Environment.
-The remainder of this document will get you set up with the Eclipse-IDE.
+The remainder of this document will get you set up with the **Eclipse-IDE**.

 ### Eclipse IDE Installation
 The Eclipse IDE relies on a larger ecosystem of tools and these instructions assume you are familar enough with the Eclispe IDE environment to make any required configuration changes to the IDE setup.

 ### Step 1:
-Downlad and install the approriate corev-gcc toolchain from
+Download and install the approriate corev-gcc toolchain from
 ~~~
 https://www.embecosm.com/resources/tool-chain-downloads/#corev
 ~~~